i theYou’ll enjoy seeing and learning about some of the nations national parks, beautiful beaches, and several hiking trails across the country.

 The further we ventured up the trail, more and more pristine views started to appear.

-Be sure to take a rest on the ‘Swing’ and tree area, and if you are hiking the trail on a weekday, you may be lucky enough to get a seat on the one lonely bench that sits at the summit of the trail.
+Be sure to take a rest on the ‘Swing’ and tree area.
+If you are hiking the trail on a weekday, you may be lucky enough to get a seat on the one lonely bench that sits at the summit of the trail.
 The views are incredible!
 Hang on to your hat as the winds can be quite wicked up at the top.

 Hawaii: Koko Head Stairs Hiking Trail